Health Unit Coordinator Certificate

 Contact the Financial Aid Office regarding certificate eligibility.

 If you are not already an active Tri-C student, you must first apply to the college.

 A student pursuing the Health Unit Coordinator Certificate must be eligible to enter into English 1010 (College Composition I) and must complete MA 1020 (Medical Terminology I).
-An Academic Advisor can approve registration into the Health Unit Coordinator course sequence once these requirements are met.
-Consult with a Tri-C Academic Advisor to determine if these required placement levels have been met or if additional coursework is necessary.
+Consult with a Tri-C academic counselor to determine if these required placement levels have been met or if additional coursework is necessary.

-Upon completion of all courses in the program sequence, a student should complete a Petition for Degree/Certificate form and submit it to any Tri-C Enrollment Center.
+Upon completion of all courses in the program sequence, a student should complete a Petition for Degree/Certificate form online.

 A Health Unit Coordinator (HUC) is an essential member of a healthcare team with nonclinical responsibilities who manages all nonclinical tasks on hospital nursing units.
 Responsibilities of HUC include coordinating the activities of the nursing staff, doctors, hospital diagnostic departments, patients, and the visitors to the nursing unit.